Commemoration of the German Society of Gastroenterology

 Archiv für Experimentelle Pathologie und Pharmakologie 1905

 Rudolf Ehrmann was appointed Medical Director of the I. Internal Department at the Municipal Hospital Berlin-Neukölln in 1917.
+In April 1919, he married Käthe Pollack, a native of Berlin, and their son Rolf Helmut was born in 1921.

 Both scientifically and clinically, he dealt with the entire spectrum of gastric, intestinal, liver and pancreatic diseases as well as metabolic issues such as diabetes mellitus.
 He was especially devoted to the examination of gastric function and introduced Ehrmann’s alcohol test drink for the analysis of gastric secretion.
 His co-workers at the Neukölln clinic, Leon Dinkin, Heinz Taterka, and Walter Wolff, also published on this subject in the 1920s.
 Ehrmann was a broadly trained internist with a focus on gastroenterology.